 What Should You Feed Your Organic Cannabis?

-While hydroponics involves deciding which nutrients to use, with an emphasis on finding the right ratio, using the right water is the main concern when growing organic cannabis.
-We advise you to steer clear of tap water because sadly, many municipal supplies are laden with chemicals such as fluoride which kill ‘good’ bacteria in the soil.
+Hydroponics mainly involves deciding which nutrients to use, with an emphasis on finding the right ratio.
+On the other hand, using the right water is essential when growing organic cannabis.
+We advise you to steer clear of tap water.
+Many municipal supplies are laden with chemicals, such as fluoride, that kill ‘good’ bacteria in the soil.

 Marijuana requires Nitrogen (N), Phosphorus (P), and Potassium (K), throughout the growing process.
-As a rule of thumb, plants need more N during the vegetative stage and more P during flowering.
-It is also a good idea to halt the addition of nutrients two weeks before harvesting to avoid a nasty fertilizer taste.
+As a rule of thumb, plants need more nitrogen during the vegetative stage and more phosphorus during flowering.
+It is also a good idea not to add nutrients two weeks before harvesting to avoid a nasty fertilizer taste.
 Don’t forget secondary nutrients such as calcium, manganese, and magnesium.
 Carbon dioxide is also essential.